AdityaSeth0905/Xyrionix-Labs-Codebase/README.md

-# Xyrionix Labs Codebase
+# Xyronix Labs Codebase

-Welcome to the **Xyrionix Labs Codebase** repository.
-This repository serves as the centralized hub for developing and deploying all projects and products by **Xyrionix Labs**, a technology-driven company dedicated to advancing innovation in AI, IoT, Robotics, and Data Science.
+Welcome to the **Xyronix Labs Codebase** repository.
+This repository serves as the centralized hub for developing and deploying all projects and products by **Xyronix Labs**, a technology-driven company dedicated to advancing innovation in AI, IoT, Robotics, and Data Science.

-## About Xyrionix Labs
+## About Xyronix Labs

-Xyrionix Labs is committed to shaping the future through cutting-edge advancements in artificial intelligence, IoT, robotics, and data science.
+Xyronix Labs is committed to shaping the future through cutting-edge advancements in artificial intelligence, IoT, robotics, and data science.
 Our mission is to provide scalable, reliable, and innovative solutions that bridge the gap between technology and real-world applications.
 Guided by our motto, **"Future is Here"**, we aim to lead the way in harnessing the power of technology for a smarter and safer tomorrow.

 ---

 ## Our First Product: Fire Early Warning and Detection System

-The **Fire Early Warning and Detection System** is Xyrionix Labs' flagship product.
+The **Fire Early Warning and Detection System** is Xyronix Labs' flagship product.
 It represents an advanced AI-powered solution designed for early fire detection, precise localization, and rapid suppression.

 ### Key Features